steve-care-software/historydb/QUERIES.md

 Always program code in golang.

+Files should always be named in snakecase.

 When writing an interface, always make sure their names are in camelcase.

+The interfaces should always be written in a file called sdk.go

+The structs should always be written in other files named by their struct name.

-When writing a struct, always make sure the struct that corresponds to an interface has the same name, but in lowercase.
+When writing a struct, always make sure the struct that corresponds to an interface has the same name called, but in lowercase.
 Always make sure the constructor is named: "create" with the name of the struct after that.

 When writing methods of the struct, name the current instance obj.